thomasrussellmurphy/MARS_Assembler/README.md

 ## Documentation (included in the repo)
  - Go to the [documentation][7].
- - In order to run or compile MARS v4.XX, *MARS requires Java J2SE 1.5 (or later) SDK installed on your computer.*
+ - In order to run or compile MARS v4.XX, **MARS requires Java J2SE 1.5 (or later) SDK installed on your computer**.

 ## How to run MARS
- - *Option A*: Desktop.
+ - **Option A**: Desktop.
 Save the jar file on the desktop.
 Run MARS by double-clicking the icon.
- - *Option B*: DOS shell using jar file.
+ - **Option B**: DOS shell using jar file.
 Save the jar file in some folder.
 Open a DOS shell in that folder.
 Rename the jar file to "Mars.jar" for convenience.
 Run MARS with the DOS command  java -jar Mars.jar
- - *Option C*: DOS shell using Java classes.
+ - **Option C**: DOS shell using Java classes.
 Save the jar file in some folder.
 Open a DOS shell in that folder.
 Rename the jar file to "Mars.jar" for convenience.
 Extract MARS files with the DOS command  jar -xf Mars.jar Run MARS with the DOS command  java Mars

 ## How to compile
- - *Windows*: execute "CreateMarsJar.bat" file to generate an executable.
+ - **Windows**: execute "CreateMarsJar.bat" file to generate an executable.
 You have to have

 ## To-Do
  - ".sh" file to create an executable.